• Skip to primary navigation

 Step by step instructions

-Put the following ingredients into your high speed blender:
+Put the following into a high speed blender:

 • Vanilla soy milk or your preferred non-dairy milk